S. Creighton Waters (Senior Assistant Deputy Attorney General, Chief Attorney, State Grand Jury Section at South Carolina Attorney General’s Office)

 Senior Assistant Deputy Attorney General Creighton Waters has been prosecuting criminals in the Attorney General's office his entire legal career.
 Following a decade primarily handing appeals against defendants convicted of murder, Waters moved to the AG Office’s Criminal Prosecution in 2010 and has served as Chief Attorney of the State Grand Jury Division since 2017.
 There, Waters partnered with SLED, state, local, and federal law enforcement agencies to lead prosecutions and investigations not only in corruption cases against all types of government officials, but also against drug traffickers and gang members.
 Most recently, Waters was the lead prosecutor in convicting prominent lawyer Alex Murdaugh for a double murder, while also leading the investigation, indictment, and conviction of Murdaugh and co-conspirators of hundreds of offenses for allegedly stealing money from clients and abusing the judicial system for over a decade.
 Waters also continues to focus on convicting traffickers causing the opioid and methamphetamine epidemic affecting all South Carolinians, while also addressing complex white collar crime and public corruption.
 Waters is a lifelong resident of South Carolina who graduated from Dreher High School, the University of South Carolina, and the USC School of Law.

-Robert Smulktis (Deputy Attorney General- Drug Strike Force at PA Office of Attorney General)
+Robert Smulktis (Senior Deputy Attorney General- Drug Strike Force at PA Office of Attorney General)

 Robert Smulktis